Skip to Main Content

 Once attached to your pet's intestine, hookworms voraciously consume significant quantities of blood.
 Infections may result in anemia or inflammation of the intestine.

-While all dogs can contract hookworms, puppies are at high risk of developing serious complications if not treated quickly.
+While all dogs can contract hookworms, puppies are at high risk of developing serious complications if this infection is not treated quickly.

 What causes hookworms in dogs?